Please confirm topic selection

 • preoperative procurement of 1 to 2 units of autologous blood

-• performed at least 3 weeks from the planned surgery to allow for recovery of Hb levels
+• performed at least 3 weeks before the planned surgery to allow for recovery of Hb levels

 • outcomes